TheBrownLab/phylofisher-pages/pages/detailed-example-workflow/Step_1_project_dir.md

     Default `config.py` output:

-     * a file called “config.ini” that contains the paths specified in input.
+     * a file called `config.ini` that contains the paths specified in input.